telerik/document-processing-docs/libraries/radwordsprocessing/editing/import-document-element.md

 	</tr>

 	<tr>
-		<td>Invoke Import() method with a paragraph, which contains unpaired annotation marker <i>(e.g. there is a Bookmark, which is spanned between two paragraphs, one of which is passed as a parameter)</i>.</td>
+		<td>Invoke Import() method with a paragraph, which contains unpaired annotation marker (e.g. there is a Bookmark, which is spanned between two paragraphs, one of which is passed as a parameter).</td>
 		<td>Returns the paragraph and all its inlines cloned. <b>The unpaired annotation marker is cleared.</b></td>
 	</tr>

 	<tr>
-		<td>Invoke Import() method with a section, which contains paragraphs which contain by their side unpaired annotations <i>(e.g. there is a Bookmark, which is spanned between two paragraphs and their parent section is passed as a parameter)</i>.</td>
+		<td>Invoke Import() method with a section, which contains paragraphs which contain by their side unpaired annotations (e.g. there is a Bookmark, which is spanned between two paragraphs and their parent section is passed as a parameter).</td>
 		<td>Returns the section and all its children cloned.
 The annotation markers are not cleared.</td>
 	</tr>